TARS

 • IP addressNot transmitted or logged

-• Browser / runtime infoNo fingerprinting of any kind
+• Runtime infoNo fingerprinting of any kind

 Identity model